DMCApps/NavigationFragment/ReadMe.md

 COMING SOON
 - Master-Detail animations for showing and hiding the master when in portrait
+- Master-Detail replace root fragment with an animation and custom animations
 - Master-Detail better handling of orientation changes and pushes for the activity to adjust it's home button as needed.
+(Don't like how it's done right now).

 0.0.2
 - Single Stack Fragment Manager improvements.